AllenInstitute/scrattch.taxonomy/examples/build_taxonomy.md

 #### Additional prerequisites:

-* Installation of the `tasic2016data` data package [from here](https://github.com/AllenInstitute/tasic2016data/), or replace with your own data set.
+* If you are not using the `scrattch` docker provided by the Allen Institute please install `tasic2016data` data package [from here](https://github.com/AllenInstitute/tasic2016data/).

 #### Build taxonomy: